 Now let's add a nice Google Map satelite view.
 I print screen a map from greece.
 Put underneath all the other layers, but on top of the background one.

 Go to Image>Saturation>Hue and Saturation.
 Change the Hue to 40 and the saturation to 15.

 Add a layer on top of the clouds but underneath the text effect.
 Then fill it with a radial gradient from black to white in the center.
 Change the Blend Mode to Multiply at 80% Opacity to create a Vignette Effect.

 To create some nice shatters on our text effect we will use another image to get the assets from.
 The one I am using is courtesy of Shutterstock and can be found here http://www.shutterstock.com/pic-73243228/stock-photo-abstract-character…

 Copy some shatters from the stock image and paste in the document.
 Position them on the areas that we deformed the text.
 Just copy the layer style from the logo and apply to them.
 You can change the inner shadow a bit so they won't be so yellow.
 After that merge all layers with shatters into one and go to Filter>Blur>Radial Blur.
 Use 10 for the Amount, Zoom for the Blur Method and Best for the Quality.

 Go to Layer>New Adjustment Layer>Photo Filter.
 Use a dark yellow with 75% Density on top of the other layers.

 Select all layers and duplicate them.
-Group all the new layers into one so you will have a layer with your composotion.
+Group all the new layers into one so you will have a layer with your composition.
 Go to Filter>Blur>Radial Blur.
-Use the same settings as on the Step 29.
+Use the same settings as on Step 29.

 Duplicate the previous layer and then go to Filter>Blur>Gaussian Blur.
 Use 8 pixels for the Radius and then change the Blend Mode to Screen with 50% Opacity.
 Your design will be done by now.